tindandelion/tindandelion.github.io/_drafts/inversion-of-control.md

 # Getting inverted

-The structure described above is good for command-line tools and streamline user interfaces.

-This structure is good for pipeline applications, where the high-level flow of control is specific for every application.
-However, this structure does not address the situations when the applications start to share the same high-level flow, and differ only in the details.

-Consider a typical example: the Web server.
+The approach described above is fine for writing batch-style applications, where the flow of control was totally determined by the application's developer.
+However, it falls short when we start developing modern UI-based (or Web-based, for backend geeks) applications.
+In applications of this kind, the main routine is almost identical for every application.
+In essense, it's just an event loop that receives events from an operating system and dispatches them to application-specific event handlers.

+To address the problem of writing a reusable library for such kinds of applications, we'll need to take `main` routine along with the high-level orchestration from the developer provided code, and put it into a reusable
+library:

+(picture)

+Notice the remarkable change that happens here.
+Earlier we had application-specific code that called third-party libararies, now we have most calls going in the opposite direction: from a third-party library to the application-specific code.
+This approach was fresh and new, enabled by the concept of *polymorpism* and popularized by object-oriented languages.
+And so it's got a name **Inversion of Control**, as opposed to 'traditional' direct control flow.

+# Frameworks

+Armed with this principle, we can develop a library that would contain the high-level logic of application orchestration; this library can be reused across all applications of a similar type.
+Application-specific behaviour can be provided by *extending* the basic control flow.
+In other words, the application developers now provide their code in form of *plugins*.

+Such architecture are very popular nowadays, and libraries that dictate the high-level application behaviour got their own family name: **frameworks**.

 # Hollywood Principle

 Queue, 2 examples: polling and listener registration

-# Frameworks

 # Relation to Dependency Injection